-Specifically it has supported a number of initiatives at both a local and state-wide level including:
+Specifically, it has enabled a number of initiatives at local and state levels, including:

-- Supporting local rural communities in developing collaborative partnerships between education settings; and between education settings and the broader community in the development and provision of learning from 0-18+ year
+- The support of local, rural communities to develop collaborative partnerships between education settings; and between education settings and the broader community, in the development and provision of learning from 0-18+ years;

-- The development of resources and materials that provide support to rural learning communities who would like to develop collaborative approaches to learning.
-These resources will include support materials, research papers, and best practice examples.
-This material will be made available through the CEP website in the near future.
+- The development of resources and materials to support rural learning communities who would like to develop collaborative approaches to learning.
+These resources include support materials, research papers, and best practice examples;

-- Documenting examples of rural communities who work within a collaborative arrangement, highlighting the key elements that support an effective partnerships and sharing these approaches with other rural communities.
+- Documenting examples of rural communities who work within a collaborative arrangement, highlighting the key elements that support their effective partnerships, and sharing these approaches with other rural communities;

-- Providing professional development and leadership development for rural learning communities who would like to develop a collaborative approach to the provision of learning within their community.
+- Providing professional and leadership development for rural learning communities who seek to develop a collaborative approach to the provision of learning within their community.

-Clustering has been a key element of rural education in Victoria for some time, and CEP has been a strong advocate of clustering as a way to provide quality learning opportunities and outcomes for rural communities.
-Examples such as shared specialists; the delivery of VCE across schools; the provision of cluster professional development; and exploring possible shared governance approaches highlight the ways in which rural learning communities have worked within a cluster arrangement.
+“Clustering” has been a key element of rural education in Victoria for many years.
+In that time, CEP has consistently advocated the use of clustering as a way to provide quality learning opportunities and outcomes for rural communities.

-In recent discussions with rural communities within Victoria, nationally and internationally, the concept of clustering (or Collaborative Autonomy, or Alliances as refereed to in other education jurisdictions) is being seen as a viable option for enhancing and improving learning opportunities and outcomes especially in the light of plateauing school performance and the growing interest in local autonomy
+In recent discussions with rural Victorian communities, the concept of clustering (or Collaborative Autonomy, or Alliances, as refereed to in other education jurisdictions) has been acknowledged as a viable method to enhance and improve learning opportunities and outcomes in country schools, particularly in light of plateauing school performance and a growing interest in ‘local autonomy’.

-The Country Education Partnership is in the process of developing a range of resources and case studies focused on the development and implementation of effective collaborative approaches to learning that enhance and improve the learning outcomes and opportunities for rural communities.
-This page will provide a link to a range of resources and activities and CEP is expecting that such information will be available within this page in the very near future.
+The Country Education Partnership (CEP) is in the process of developing a range of resources and case studies focused on the development and implementation of effective collaborative approaches to enhance learning outcomes in rural schools.

 Please click on the following links for information on: